 New ropes such as the New England Ropes Multiline II have been manufactured to meet modern standards, but the questions still arise; who spliced these claws, when were they made, were they tested, and are they properly labeled for easy identification?
 Without these questions answered, hand-spliced lanyards may not be suitable for your operation, even if they are made from newer certified ropes.

 Some manufacturers introduced webbing-based lobster claws that, while suitable for certification and standards, don’t quite live up to the feel and performance of rope-based counterparts.
 Buckle-type adjustments on webbing lanyards are not particularly intuitive.
 They can be hard for younger or inexperienced participants to adjust and can require more staff supervision and assistance.
 Once loaded, a webbing lanyard becomes nearly impossible to adjust making it more difficult to release the load during rescues without the addition of mechanical advantage.
 While certainly a personal preference, webbing-based lanyards just don’t provide the same grip and tactile feel as a high-quality rope.

 Where We Are Today

 EZ Adjust Y Lanyards are made of ANSI-rated components with sewn rope terminations.
 You can choose between a girth hitch and triple-lock carabiner for attaching to your harness and small or large snap hooks to best suit your application.
 The grippy solid-braid rope construction is easy to inspect and resists slip, ensuring adjustments stay locked in place.
-The design matches the feel of three-strand lobster claws without the unraveling and unsightly spliced ends and each unit comes labeled with a unique serial number and manufacture date to help keep track of your equipment.
+The design matches the feel of three-strand lobster claws without the unraveling and unsightly spliced ends and each unit comes labeled with a manufacture date to help keep track of your equipment.
 EZ Adjust lanyards even meet ANSI Z359.3 standards for adjustable positioning lanyards making them compliant for use by staff.